liviuspenter/mtDNA_donor_recipient_coevolution/figure_mixing/scripts/Readme.md

-# Generation of in-silico mixing experiment data with CLL4 and CLL6
+# Generation and processing of in-silico mixing experiment data with CLL4 and CLL6

 For historical reasons during the data analyses, the sample CLL4 is called CLL_relapse1_1 (mtDNA) or Pool91-1_22 (scRNA-seq), while the sample from CLL6 is called CLL_relapse3_1 (mtDNA) or Pool91-1_24 (scRNA-seq) in the scripts.

-The mixing itself was performed using shell scripts on the HMS O2 cluster.
+The mixing itself and variant calling were performed using shell scripts on the HMS O2 cluster.

 ## mtDNA-based deconvolution (mtscATAC-seq)
 To perform the mixing titration, first download the raw data (CLL4_1 and CLL6_1) from NCBI Geo (GSE163579) and process with cellranger-atac